Raixs/PicoSwitch-WirelessGamepadAdapter/README.md

    ```bash
    docker compose run --rm build
    ```
    The generated `PicoSwitchWGA.uf2` file will appear in the project root.
+The container pre-configures Git to trust the mounted directory, preventing "dubious ownership" errors.

 ### Manual build